mochji/synapsea/README.md

 function returns the binary cross entropy value calculated from the output and expected output. if any number put into the function is negative it will output a warning stating "WARNING: All values put into binary cross entropy function must be greater than -0.009 otherwise it will return 'nan'!".

+the '**lnn.getcategoricalcrossentropy()**' function has 2 parameters: output (the real output from the neural network) and expectedoutput (the expected or ideal output from the neural network). the function returns the categorical cross entropy value calculated from the output and expected output. if any number put into the function is negative it will output a warning stating "WARNING: All values put into categorical cross entropy function must be greater than -0.009 otherwise it will return 'nan'!".

 ### DEBUGGING/VISUALIZING FUNCTIONS

 the '**lnn.debug.returnweights()**' function has 1 parameter: id (the id for the neural network). the function returns a table with the weight values for the neural network. this can